OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 - What you need to know about your COVID-19 vaccine appointment document including any instructions specific to the pharmacy

-- COVID-19 Vaccine Screening and Consent Form (pharmacies may wish to adapt from the Ministry’s Pre-Screening Assessment Tool for Health Care Providers and the COVID-19 Vaccine Consent Form)
+- COVID-19 Vaccine Screening and Consent Form (pharmacies may wish to adapt from the Ministry’s COVID-19 Vaccine Screening Form and the COVID-19 Vaccine Consent Form)

 Pharmacies participating in the administration of publicly funded COVID-19 vaccinations must enter all information pertaining to the administration into COVaxON.
 COVAXON is the database that will capture all COVID-19 vaccine administration for the province.
 As such, information related to vaccine administration and inventory supply must be entered into this system.
 The fee paid to pharmacies for administering the COVID-19 vaccine includes pharmacy services related to accessing and using the Provincial COVID-19 Vaccine Solution-COVAXON.
 For more information about the requirements for accessing and using COVaxON please refer to the COVID-19 Vaccine Agreement.